Coend Optics for Quantum Combs: Introduction

 In this paper we restrict our attention to these ``circuits with holes'', otherwise known as $n$-combs \cite{chiribella_circuits, chiribella_networks}.
 For example, 1-combs are often drawn suggestively as diagrams of the form:

 Some care is needed though to make these drawings rigorous and to demonstrate that a suitable (possibly symmetric monoidal) category of combs can be defined.
-In the literature it sometimes assumed that the base category of first order processes is compact closed, or at least embeds into one.
+In much of the quantum literature it is assumed that the base category of first order processes is compact closed, or at least embeds into one.
 In this case it is possible to bend input and output wires to express combs as maps without holes and use the drawing \eqref{eq:comb} in an unambiguous way; for example, see \cite{chiribella_circuits,kissinger_caus}.
+Outside of the quantum literature there are approaches to defining comb diagrams without the assumption of closure \cite{roman_coend,roman_comb}, but it is not clear when this coincides with the quantum definition.

 In this article we focus on defining categories of combs without any assumptions of closure on the category of first order processes.
-We must take care to give semantics to these comb diagrams.
 In Section \ref{sec:combs}, we compare two constructions which take an arbitrary symmetric monoidal category and produce a symmetric monoidal category of combs.
 Both of these constructions represent a comb as a pair of morphisms $(f,g)$ from the theory of first order processes, quotiented by their behaviour on first-order processes.

 The first construction, which we define in Subsection \ref{subsec:extensionalcombs}, $\comb:\Sym\Mon\Cat\to \Sym\Mon\Cat$, quotients combs by their extensional behaviour: two combs are equal when they produce the same output on all first-order inputs.
 In other words this identifies two combs when they appear to be the same when probed with all first order processes $\lambda$: